codeOfRobin/try-swift-talk/try!Swift.md

 ^ Last time we did a major change (moving to swift), you spent weeks migrating code between versions.
 Yesterday you suggested writing server side swift.
 Why should I trust you?

 ^ Often when dealing with a new paradigm, you’ll get pushback from senior engineers.
 And while it’s really justified ( uses MVC, why go against the current?
 Didn’t you _just_ switch languages a year ago), I personally think it’s worth the future costs to use Rx in production apps right now.
 It remains a fact that  doesn’t exist in a vacuum, and looks at the community for inspiration.
 Who would’ve thought 4 years ago that they’d make a language with `map`, `reduce` and `filter` as first class citizens?
 IIRC Apple also has used ReactiveCocoa in one of their demo apps (it’s the thing that runs on macs in the demo mode).
 I genuinely believe that reactive programming has a bright future in the  ecosystem

 ---

+# Final words

+---

+RxSwift is _**not**_ always the best way to solve a problem

+^ Remember, RxSwift is not always the best way to solve a problem, but you kinda have to know when to use it to its full potential.
+We've gone over lots of examples where it's been excellent, but it doesn't stop you from shooting yourself in the foot.
+It doesn't solve all your threading woes for example.
+What it _does_ do is give a good set of primitives and a foundation to (move to next slide)

+---

+# Build Great Apps 👏🎉🎊

+^And that's really what we want, don't we?

+---